erasmus-without-paper/ewp-specs-architecture/README.md

      authentication specs clearly define how it should look like (e.g., HTTP Signature Client Authentication).

-   - Use HTTP 403 if no clear definition exists, or you are not sure if it does (e.g. TLS Client Certificate Authentication).
+   - Use HTTP 403 if no clear definition exists, or you are not sure if it does.

  * If the client it authenticated, but **doesn't have access** to the resource, then servers MUST respond with the HTTP 4xx status (**HTTP 403** preferred),